You’re not dumb.

 Because the simple bribe you actually create will always kick ass compared to the “perfect” one you never get around to making.

 Go on.
 Get started today.
-Show everyone you’re serious about building a popular blog.
+Show everyone you’re serious about building a popular and profitable blog.